ahmedzbyr/taealam/terraform_examples/vault_ds/README.md

 }
 ```

-### Step 2: Store a Secret
+#### Step 2: Store a Secret

-Store a secret in Vault, for example, a PostgreSQL password:
+Store a secret in Vault, such as a PostgreSQL password, using the Vault CLI:

 ```bash
 vault kv put profiles/secret/postgresql_profile password=my_secret
 ```

-Same can be done using terraform below.
+Alternatively, you can store secrets using Terraform as shown below:

 ```hcl
 # Define a generic Vault secret for connection profiles.